CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

 - Encourage activities outside, where possible.

-SUMMER ADVENTURE CANCELLATION/REFUND POLICY
+SUMMER DAY CAMP CANCELLATION/REFUND POLICY

 If for any reason you are unable to attend a week for which you are registered, simply notify us one week before the start of that session to receive a full refund of all payments made or stop the upcoming draft payment.
 In order to plan appropriately for staff, supplies and capacities, it is critical we can accurately anticipate enrollment and attendance.
 If you do not contact us in advance, we will be unable to provide a credit/refund for any fees paid for that week.

 We will continue to follow guidance from government and health officials to evaluate and update guidelines as needed.
+Safety measures are subject to change depending on local, state and federal mandates.